24/7 Admissions | Call Now: (800) 939-6636

 The Challenges of Being a Sibling to an Addict

 One of the most important things you will need to remember throughout this journey is that you can support and help your sister without enabling her.
 Sometimes, it can be difficult to recognize enabling behaviors.
-But, remember that, once you identify and avoid, these behaviors, you will be able to truly help your sister find freedom from addiction.
+Remember, once you identify and avoid these behaviors, you will be able to truly help your sister find freedom from drug addiction.

 Recognize and Avoid Enabling Behaviors